 Chemical Proteomics

-The Chemical Proteomics facility (ChemProt) is a national facility expert on supporting drug discovery and development by proteome-wide deconvolution of targets and action mechanisms of small molecules.
+The Chemical Proteomics unit (ChemProt) is a national unit expert on supporting drug discovery and development by proteome-wide deconvolution of targets and action mechanisms of small molecules.

 ChemProt has recently developed high throughput (HT) chemical proteomics methods which outperform the previous methods for target deconvolution of at least tenfold and decrease by the same factor the time of analysis of the sample amount needed for each biological replicate.
 The novel methods can use a high level on multiplexing for several biological replicates, up to 16 per experiment according to the latest state of the art for quantitative proteomics.
 Different compounds or more than one biological system can be tested simultaneously.
 The LC-MS instrument park has been renewed for better supporting the new high throughput chemical proteomics.